 In the Decision Memo, the Coconino National Forest makes vague claims such as, “The recent increase in recreational use has resulted in resource damage including loss of vegetation cover and native plants, introduction of invasive plants, and disruption of wildlife,” with no scientific data or rationale to validate their claims.

 There is no denying that recreation use is increasing in the Sedona area and across the state.
-Visitors are coming from all over the world to enjoy the beautiful world-renowned red rocks of Sedona and need adequate accommodations.
+Visitors come from all over the world to enjoy the beautiful world-renowned red rocks of Sedona and need adequate accommodation.
 An increase in outdoor recreation should be expected.

 In return, federal land managers should expand facilities to accommodate users visiting popular attractions like the red rocks of Sedona.
 Instead, there have been very few improvements to public land facilities in over 50 years due to a lack of funding and environmental concerns taking precedence over land use rights.